 Is there a better way to combine seafood with traditional Spanish cuisine than a tasty paella?
 It's impossible to count the number of paella restaurants in the city, but for seafood, you'll find Roij Robí5 is most definitely a top contender.

-Recently renovated, this paella haven has been running for over 25 years and has earned the reputation of being the king of the seafood paella.
+Recently renovated, this paella haven has been serving for over 25 years and has earned a reputation as the king of seafood paella.

-The Restaurant has a fresh supply of fish twice a day, ensuring that your dinner will always be top-notch.
+The Restaurant has a fresh supply of fish twice a day, ensuring your dinner is always top-notch.

 Even famous figures such as Picasso and Federico Garcia Lorca have been known to enjoy paella at Les 7 Portes- And the best news of all?
 Even today, Les 7 Portes offers delicious food at mouth-watering prices!